Welcome to today's edition of the Rush 24-7 podcast.

 They're people who like to sit around and talk and think.

-Uh the the world of the Ivy Leagues, of uh so-called non-profit organizations of government activism, where your progress is lubricated uh by your access to government.
+Obama, Timothy Geidner, these guys, they come from the same world, the world of the Ivy Leagues, of so-called non-profit organizations, of government activism, where your progress is lubricated by your access to government.

 None of them.

-Uh and uh they've less experience in business than any American administration of the last century.
+And they've less experience in business than any American administration of the last century.

 Well, who was that?

-That's the the scarecrow.
+That's it, the scarecrow.

 These guys think they're Lincoln because they sit around thinking and they forget that Lincoln was the rail splitter.